softsideoftech/softsidepress/pages/accountable-leadership.md

 > And if really necessary, I'd _**work harder to stay reliable**_.

 And how did I actually do at Clara?
 On a scale of one to ten, I’d give myself a six or seven.
 I have some regret looking back and wish I had done some things differently.
-I think I did well with estimating and escalating, just OK with with plugging holes and working harder when necessary, and sometimes I was mediocre at engaging strategically.
-I’ll do a whole post-mortem on my time at Clara in another post.
+I did well with estimating and escalating, just OK with with plugging holes and working harder when necessary, and at times, I did a mediocre job of engaging strategically.
+I’ll do a whole post-mortem on my time at Clara in another essay.